What are Articles of Organization for an LLC? | 101 Guide

 Ensure that the chosen name complies with the state’s naming requirements.
 It must include the term "Limited Liability Company" or its abbreviation "LLC."

-Conduct a thorough search to confirm that your desired name is unique and not already in use by another business.
+Conduct a thorough search to confirm that your desired name is unique and not already used by another business.

 2. Selecting a Registered Agent

 Designate a top registered agent service for your LLC.
-The agent is responsible for receiving legal documents and important communications on behalf of your business.
+The agent is responsible for receiving legal documents and important communications for your business.

 The agent must have a physical address in the LLC formation state, and they can be an individual or a business entity authorized to do business in the state.